getodk/central-frontend/docs/enketo.md

     },
 ```

+- Run the Enketo server via `npm start` (from the [Enketo Documentation](https://github.com/enketo/enketo-express/blob/master/tutorials/00-getting-started.md#how-to-run)).

+- There will be three services running:
+	* ODK Central Frontend (via Nginx) on port `8989`
+	* ODK Central Backend on port `8383`
+	* Enketo server on port `8005`

+### Notes on existing Central Frontend configuration
-- Configure Nginx in ODK Central Frontend.
-The following lines have already been added to `nginx.conf`.
+- The following lines have already been added to [`nginx.conf`](../nginx.conf).
 They create a reverse proxy for the Enketo server in the same way as the reverse proxy to the ODK Central Backend server.

 ```
     location /- {